 For the last couple of days I have been playing with WIM compression.
 I wanted to be able to directly read a given file from a WIM, even if that WIM is embedded in a DLL resource (specifically the activity.bmp file in the WIM in bootres.dll).
-I predicted this would greatly speed up the start up and running of my Windows 7 Boot Updater program since I use that file whenever the animation is set to "Default", see an entry on that for more information about its success.
+I predicted this would greatly speed up the start up and running of my Windows 7 Boot Updater program since I use that file whenever the animation is set to "Default" and it was successful.

 WIM files support 2 types of compression and also support not being compressed.
 The supported types of compression are LZX and XPRESS, however the official WIM document states: